Integrate with Google Analytics

 Once set up, you can measure which orders are attributable to your Google Ads, as well as the monetary value of those orders.
 Google Ads is another sales channel that will show up in Google Analytics.
 After setting up your Google Ad campaign, the Google Ads data is typically pulled right into Google Analytics.

-If you want to attribute order amount to those Google Ads, you'll need to make sure the Google Analytics-Memberful integration is configured and that you create events to assign attribution.
+If you want to attribute an order amount to those Google Ads, you'll need to make sure the Google Analytics-Memberful integration is configured and that you create events to assign attribution.

 Track logged-in members